celineli99/celineli99.github.io/_posts/2018-07-01-First-Year-Oxford-Review.md

 Overall, I have enjoyed my first year in Oxford very much, and could not wish for another experience.
 But it would be dishonest to say that it is all sunshine and fairytales.
 Perhaps it is because of those no-so-great moments that I feel like the year has brought me so much and closer to myself.
 As the cliché quote goes: “what does not kill you makes you stronger” – you make mistakes, you learn, you pick yourself up and move forward, it is all a gigantic learning curve.

 I consider myself to be very lucky to be able to make these experiences.
 And I wish to thank everyone who has made it possible for me, accompanying me on this way.
-Let’s discover more of this crazy world together.